-Prices remain generally high: a one-way fare from Toronto to Winnipeg with Air Canada can cost $250–270, and about the same on WestJet.
-Standard fares to the more remote settlements in the north can become prohibitively expensive for non-business travellers: single flights from Toronto to Goose Bay are $600–800 in the summer, and well over $1000 for Montréal to Iqaluit.
-One way around this particular cost is the Arctic Circle Air Pass (t 1 800 661 0407, w flyairnorth.com), which allows you to fly return from Vancouver, Calgary or Edmonton to five destinations in the Yukon or Northwest Territories, starting from $1399.
-For a way to cut costs outside of the north, think about an Air Canada Flight Pass.
+Prices remain generally high: a one-way fare from Toronto to Winnipeg (2hr 30min) with Air Canada can cost $280–320, and a little less on WestJet.
+Standard fares to the more remote settlements in the north can become prohibitively expensive for non-business travellers: one-way flights from Toronto to Goose Bay are $400–600 in the summer, and well over $1000–1500 for Montréal to Iqaluit.
+One way around this particular cost is the Yukon Advantage Air Pass (t 1 800 661 0407, w flyairnorth.com), from Yukon-based Air North, which allows you to fly ten one-way flight segments, valid on any Air North route, starting from $3150.
+For a way to cut costs outside of the north, consider an Air Canada Flight Pass (you must be a member of Air Canada’s Aeroplan mileage programme, which you can join online).
 There are endless permutations, but the principle is that you buy a fixed or unlimited number of flight credits, each of which is valid for an internal flight; the larger the area covered by the pass, the more expensive it is.
-For example, the Canada Western Flight Pass offers three months unlimited travel starting at $3545 per month for western Canada.
+For example, the Canada Western Flight Pass offers ten flight coupons starting at $3672 for western Canada.

 Travelling by car is the best way to see Canada.
 Any US, UK, Australian or New Zealand national over 21 with a full driving licence is allowed to drive in Canada, though rental companies may refuse to rent to a driver who has held a full licence for less than one year, and under-25s almost invariably get lumbered with a higher insurance premium.
 Car-rental companies will expect you to have a credit card; if you don’t, they may refuse to rent to you.